Onboarding Timeline & Checklist

 Digital Checklist vs. PDF Worksheet

-• The PDF worksheet will not be accepted as your official submission.
+• The PDF worksheet will not be accepted as your official submission

-Items You Can Complete Early
+Items You Need to Complete Early

-• MSU student ID card request
+• Request your MSU student ID card

 May: Enrollment Begins & Compliance Continues